Chriz42/modsec_help/README.md

 	REQUEST_FILENAME is the url and all SecRules are chained and allow if everything match the whitelist secrules.
 	SecRule 1111111111110 blocks everything else.
 	Con: you don't have a message inside the auditlog what went wrong...

-you could use "header_00_config_template.conf" as a template for modsec configuration tp generate your logfiles